 I love teaching—especially with objects—in the field, galleries, and classrooms.
 While I often work with college-level audiences, I am dedicated to making art and the ancient world more accessible through public engagement.
+Both of my recent books, Teaching Ancient Egypt in Museums: Pedagogies in Practice and Be A Scribe!, were born of this dedication to fostering better learning about ancient Egypt.

 I am originally from Brooklyn, New York.
 I live in Providence, Rhode Island with my husband and our two cats, Nut and Neith.
 I enjoy cooking, kayaking, and true crime.